greg-raven/Uncommon-Sense/_posts/2009-05-28-the-power-to-covet.md

 ---
-title: 'The power to covet'
+title: "The power to covet"
 layout: post
 categories:
 - democracy